authmicroservice/jenkins-libs/README.md

         Iterator iter = recording.stages.entrySet().iterator()

-        assertThat(iter.next().value.name, isString("build $appName"))
+        assertThat(iter.next().value.name, isString("build"))
-        assertThat(iter.next().value.name, isString("deploy $appName"))
+        assertThat(iter.next().value.name, isString("deploy"))

     }
 ```

-The *testable* method is a static import from the test framework provided in this library.
+The *testableScript* method is a static import from the test framework provided in this library.
 It wraps a DSL script in some plumbing to allow us to mock out the DSL and perform assertions on it.

 SimplePipelineDefintion is a Groovy *script* (not *class*) which defines our pipeline.
 The use of scripts rather than classes is a coding style imposed by the DSL plugins which apply a paradigm known as CPS (continuation passing style) to DSL code.
 It *is* possible to avoid, but some Groovy code is not legal in the CPS style, and this would need annotating as such, which pollutes the code to a huge degree and makes it unreadable.
 Simplicity being key, we ran with Groovy scripts.